ecluse:ecluse-core

 The npm realization of the serve-path read operations: fetch a package's full packument and project it into the domain manifest, reporting every failure as a typed MetadataError.

 npm satisfies both serve-path needs from the same full-packument endpoint: the publish-age rules require the packument's time map, which npm exposes only in the full form, so even the single-version need fetches the full bytes.
-This module owns the npm side of both serve-path operations -- the fetch and the projection -- while the cache, metrics, and single-version cache topology are wired around them by the serve layer (Ecluse.Core.Server.Metadata), which is where the cross-cutting caching policy belongs:
+This module owns the npm side of both serve-path operations -- the fetch and the projection -- and the constructor (newNpmMetadataClient) that leads them into the serve layer's agnostic caching, metrics, and failure-log policy (Ecluse.Core.Server.Metadata), which is where the cross-cutting caching policy belongs:

 • fetchNpmManifest / projectNpmManifest back the full-manifest operation.
 The projection is the sequence the serve path has always applied to a fetched packument -- decode, bound the nesting depth, project and validate the self-reported name, bound the version count -- re-expressed as a total Either so the serve path maps each cause onto a response rather than catching a typed throw.